WebTheDev/Anti-RaidBot/README.md

 ---
 ### Known Errors:
 Listed below are known errors that can not be solved due to discord limiations not software bugs:
+- Task Run Errors.
+- Discord Related Errors
+- Ratelimits (similar to dyno or carl), discord only allows you to do so much at once.
+This can result in the antiraid command or kicking members to be a bit laggy.
+The bigger the server, the more likely that the bot can be a bit laggy.